O365/python-o365/docs/source/overview.rst

 Overview
 ########

-**O365 - Microsoft Graph and Office 365 API made easy**
+**O365 - Microsoft Graph API made easy**

 .. important::

    With version 2.1 old access tokens will not work, and the library will require a new authentication flow to get new access and refresh tokens.

-This project aims to make interacting with Microsoft Graph and Office 365 easy to do in a Pythonic way.
+This project aims to make interacting with Microsoft Graph easy to do in a Pythonic way.
 Access to Email, Calendar, Contacts, OneDrive, etc. Are easy to do in a way that feel easy and straight forward to beginners and feels just right to seasoned python programmer.

 The project is currently developed and maintained by `alejcas <https://github.com/alejcas/>`_.